jigx-com/jigx-docs-examples/docs/Actions/open-url.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/85MfW1I1rRzJZ2nViXGqn_lwkiwhqm9jefwzaddms2sopen-url-swipeableiphone13blueportrait.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/85MfW1I1rRzJZ2nViXGqn_lwkiwhqm9jefwzaddms2sopen-url-swipeableiphone13blueportrait.png" size="78" width="1570" height="2932" position="center" caption="Swipe to open URL" alt="Swipe to open URL "}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/85MfW1I1rRzJZ2nViXGqn_lwkiwhqm9jefwzaddms2sopen-url-swipeableiphone13blueportrait.png" size="78"  position="center" caption="Swipe to open URL" alt="Swipe to open URL "}
 :::

 :::VerticalSplitItem
 This example uses the open-url action as a swipeable property.
 We can choose the swipe direction left or right.
 After pressing the button, it will open the specific url that we set up.

-**Example:
+**Example:**
-**See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/open-url/open-url-swipeable.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/open-url/open-url-swipeable.jigx).
 :::
 ::::